 Instructors can create wikis to encourage students to collect their knowledge in an organized way.
 Any member can create pages within a wiki unless you intend to be the sole author and use the wiki as course content.
 Groups can also use wikis, find out more about sub-groups.

 a.
 Turn Edit Mode ON

 b.
-In a content area, hover your mouse over Tools and click Wikis.
+In a content area, go to Tools and from the drop-down menu, choose Wikis.

 c.
 Click Create New Wiki.
 (If you've already created a Wiki in the module, there's an option to link to it) .